vechain/connex/docs/api.md

 + `Receipt.Output.Transfer.Sender`
 + `Receipt.Output.Transfer.Recipient`

-Any address in the set being seen by connex, the cache would be expired.
+Once any address in the set is observed by connex, the cache would be expired.

 ``` javascript
 // Caching for method name, return value should never expire